Venus USDC Price Tops $0.0220 on Top Exchanges (vUSDC)

-Venus USDC (vUSDC) traded up 0% against the dollar during the 1 day period ending at 20:00 PM E.T. on April 3rd.
-One Venus USDC token can currently be bought for $0.0220 or 0.00000079 BTC on major exchanges.
-During the last seven days, Venus USDC has traded 0.1% higher against the dollar.
-Venus USDC has a market cap of $104.95 million and approximately $45.28 million worth of Venus USDC was traded on exchanges in the last day.
+Venus USDC (vUSDC) traded 0% higher against the dollar during the 24-hour period ending at 11:00 AM ET on April 6th.
+One Venus USDC token can currently be purchased for about $0.0220 or 0.00000079 BTC on exchanges.
+Venus USDC has a market cap of $104.95 million and approximately $11.66 million worth of Venus USDC was traded on exchanges in the last day.
+In the last week, Venus USDC has traded 0.1% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.